mahoney1/_older_fab-samples-work/commpaper-README.md

 While a more detailed 'explainer' (of the scenario, code walkthrough, logical/physical representation of ledger data) can be found in the [Hyperledger Fabric Commercial Paper Tutorial](https://hyperledger-fabric.readthedocs.io/en/latest/tutorial/commercial_paper.html), the aim of this sample is to:

 * see a Commercial Paper use case in action
-* explore the key 'takeaways'  ie. understanding the difference between asset _state_ changes ('transition', 'lifecycle' of an asset including its atttributes), and transaction _inputs_* ('inputs', 'parameters')
+* explore the key 'takeaways'  ie. understanding the difference between asset _state_ changes ('e.g. 'ownership', 'status') and transaction _inputs_* ('parameters' e.g. 'purchase price')
 * try out some queries

 \* the smart contract uses these (along with business logic) to decide outcomes; some inputs change the asset like _'ownership'_ or _'status'_ ; some don't e.g. _'purchase price_' (however. the inputs are still recorded in the individual transaction's history on the blockchain).